 About YPC Video

-More than 1,300 children from ages seven to 18 participate annually through YPC’s core after-school program, its Satellite program in New York City public schools, its national affiliates in Erie, Pennsylvania, and Tenafly, New Jersey, and since 2012, a new after-school community chorus in New York City’s Washington Heights area and at Goddard Riverside Community Center.
+Almost 1,400 children from ages 7 to 18 participate annually through YPC's core after-school program, its Satellite program in New York City public schools, a national affiliate in Tenafly, New Jersey, and since 2012, a new after-school community chorus in New York City's Washington Heights area and at Goddard Riverside Community Center.